jamesgraves/example-go-app/README.md

 directory.
 It is going to end up in the same place as if we had just run `go get github.com/upstream-author/upsilon` (if upstream-author actually existed).

+By not changing the directory heirarchy, that reduces the need to change the import paths of other code that also uses the upsilon library.

 ```
 $ mkdir -p src/github.com/upstream-author